ssciwr/Python-best-practices-course/Material_Part1_PEP/README.md

 **Task 1: Let's take a look at some [examples](./PEP_right_or_wrong.md).**

-**Task 2: Work through the examples [in this folder](.).
+**Task 2: Work through the three examples [in this folder](https://github.com/ssciwr/Python-best-practices-course/tree/main/Material_Part1_PEP).
 Correct the issues and (i) stage, commit and push the changes to your fork of the course repo, then open a pull request with respect to the original repository - then I can see the changes. (ii) Send me your changed files via email.**

 ## What is PEP 257?

 [PEP 257](https://peps.python.org/pep-0257/) specifies styling of Python docstrings.
+Docstrings are the descriptive string literals that you should include directly after the definition of a function, class or method.

+For example:

 ## PEP 257 summary